All about our CAMHS-Eating Disorder Service

 Nurses

-Our nurses are trained in mental and physical health in children and young people and have a key role in assessing and treating young people with eating disorders.
-All of our Eating Disorder Practitioners are trained nurses.
+Our nurses are trained in mental and physical health and have a key role in assessing and treating young people with eating disorders.
 They may be involved in physical assessment as well as working with your family as a whole or seeing you for individual therapy using evidenced based therapies.
 They will listen to your concerns and work collaboratively with you to help you in your journey towards recovery.

 Psychiatrist